kalekdev/uni/semester-1/digitaltechnik/notes.typ

 #image("images/full-adder.png")

 === Parallel Adder
-Addition of 2 multiple digit binary numbers can be synthesised as usual.
+Addition of 2 multiple digit binary numbers can be synthesised as usual using Karnaugh diagrams.
 This is the most efficient multi digit adder but is very application specific and needs a lot of work to extend.

 === Ripple Carry
 #figure(
   image("images/ripple-carry-adder.png", width: 60%),
 ) <fig-ripple-carry-adder>
-Advantage: Easy to expand and combine
+Advantage: Easy to extend and combine

 Disadvantage: Carry bits take time to ripple up the place values, the time needed to get a correct output increases linearly

 === Carry-Look-Ahead Adder
-Advantages of both combined, TODO: Understand
+Due to the fact that adders are so central to more complex electronic circuits, it is very useful to combine the delay and extendability advantages of both the parallel and ripple carry adder into one.

+This is based on propagating carry bits as soon as possible, as these do not depend on an accurate sum.
+A full adder will output high on CO if:
+- Both of the inputs are high
+- One of the inputs is high and CI is high

+Although this leads to slightly more complex hardware, the sums can therefore also be calculated in parallel and the circuit remains extendable.

+The carry logic can be calculated using this recursive formula:
 #figure(
   image("images/carry-look-ahead-formula.png", width: 60%),
 ) <fig-carry-look-ahead-formula>

 === Subtraction
-XOR Gates handle two's complement signing bits well
+As mentioned before, this is straightforward using addition of 2s complement signed numbers.

+Conversion to 2s complement can alternatively be done using XOR Gates instead of NOT for the inversion step, allowing us to control if the current amount should be subtracted (inverted) or added:
+#figure(
+  image("images/subtraction-xor.png", width: 60%),
+) <fig-subtraction-xor>

 === Multiplication
-Sum of shifted partial products: $(a +b) dot c = a dot c + b dot c$, x2 = shift one to the left, x0.5: shift 1 bit to the right

-Booth's Multiplication Algorithm for 2s Complement numbers will not be examined.
+Multiplication occurs in the same way for any radix, through shifting and addition:
+#figure(
+  image("images/binary-multiplication.png", width: 60%),
+) <fig-binary-multiplication>

+The shifting logic can be built by simply wiring several adders (Basiszellen) together or using a single adder and multiplexer + counter (Booth's Algorithm).

 == Sequential Circuits
 Sequential circuits depend not only on the inputs but also the previous state.